Rather than using a Team Bot, a GitHub App Integration can be used in GitHub (Cloud or Self-Hosted) to efficiently onboard new teams to Codecov.

 And fill out the relevant fields for app creation:

-It's important to set the proper homepage and callback URLs.
+It's important to set the proper callback URL.
 They should point to your Codecov Enterprise install as follows:

 The following screenshot shows all permissions needed by the app integration, as well as the relevant events.
 For visibility permissions with a greater setting than "No Access" have been emphasized in green.